tradingview/documentation-guidelines/PineBlogPosts/README.md

 #### Capitalization of titles
 Contrary to our [Writing Guidelines for the Pine User Manual](https://github.com/tradingview/documentation-guidelines/tree/main/PineUserManual), we capitalize titles in blog posts.
-You can use a tool like [Title Capitalization & Title Case Converter Tool - Capitalize My Title](https://capitalizemytitle.com/) to apply the proper rules to your titles.
+You can use a tool like [Capitalize My Title](https://capitalizemytitle.com/) to produce correctly capitalized titles.

+### UI element names
+We wrap UI component names in double quotes:
+- Use the "Settings" dialog box to modify the script's inputs, visual attributes, or visiblity.
+- Users of your script can change its input values with the "Settings/Inputs" tab.
+- You can load scripts on your chart with the "Indicators & Strategies" button situated above the chart.
+- Scripts define alert events; actual alerts must be created using the chart's "Create Alert" dialog box.

-### Quotation marks
+### Double Quotation Marks
 We use straight double quotes in RST files, which get converted to opening/closing double curly quotes in the HTML content.
 American style which considers a double quotes are the default ones.
 Single quotes are used if nested in the double ones.
 For example:
 * Joe said, "Will you marry me?"